hpc2n/linux-command-line-101/docs/cli.md

 - console = physical terminal
 - shell = command line interpreter

-???
-"Slightly longer answer (CLICK to read)"
+??? info "Slightly longer answer (CLICK to read)"

-    - Console and terminal were original an actual device much like a typewriter which was used to interact with the computer.
-It was sometimes called a teletypewriter (tty).
+    - Console and terminal both originally referred to a device similar to a typewriter which was used to interact with the computer.
+It was sometimes called a teletypewriter (tty) or teleprinter.
     - A **terminal** in Linux/Unix terminology is a device file (interface to a device driver) which implements some commands (read, write, and some more).
-Some terminal emulators: xterm, Gnome terminal, Konsole, ssh, ...
+Some terminal emulators (a.k.a. terminal applications): Xterm, Gnome terminal, Konsole, SSH, ...
-    - A **console** is generally a terminal in the physical sense; i.e. often the primary terminal directly connected to a machine.
+    - A **console** is generally a terminal in the physical sense, i.e., often the primary terminal directly connected to a machine.
 On Linux the console appears as several terminals that can be switched between, and each of these can be named console, virtual console, virtual terminal, etc.
-    - A **Command line interface** is an interface where the user types a command and then presses RETURN/ENTER to execute the command.
+    - A **Command Line Interface** (CLI) is an interface where the user types a command and then presses RETURN/ENTER to execute the command.
     - A **shell** is the main interface seen by the user when they login.
 It is used to start other programs.
 It is a command-line shell, and there are many different ones, as mentioned earlier.
 Command-line shells include flow control constructs to combine commands.
 In addition to typing commands at an interactive prompt, users can write scripts.

 ## Try it out